mucyomiller/goohs/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send fill an issue here at pm as.
+If you discover a security vulnerability within Goohs system, please send fill an issue here at pm as.
 All security vulnerabilities will be promptly addressed.

 ## License